GiselleLop/Movie-Challenge/README.md

  ## General Features:

 - Users can search for movies by name using the implemented search bar.
--They can also filter movies by category and sort them by popularity.
+- They can also filter movies by category and sort them by popularity.
--Search filters can be easily reset with a single click on the "Clear" button.
+- Search filters can be easily reset with a single click on the "Clear" button.
--To enhance the browsing experience, a dynamic paginator has been implemented.
+- To enhance the browsing experience, a dynamic paginator has been implemented.
--Additionally, users can access detailed information about a movie by clicking on it.
+- Additionally, users can access detailed information about a movie by clicking on it.